anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

+vu- 10/15
+- cleaning up and organizing code from previous days

 vu- 10/14
 - finished functionality coding for backend and front end for adding reviews and review responses
 - !! all new code needs to be organized to their proper places.
 I made it "work" without consideration to where things should logically/properly belong.